AlbertoIbarra/DataViz_Course/Data Descriptions/software.md

 ### Introduction

-1C Company (Russian: Фирма "1С") is an independent Russian software developer and publisher.
-Its headquarters are in Moscow, Russia.
-In Russian and CIS market is leader in business software with a share of 33% and compete with worldwide leader Sap.[2]
-With the creation of 1C International[3] started to compete also in other markets worldwide including the United States, Europe, Middle East, and East Asia.
-It is also known outside Russia as a video game developer with a major presence in events like the KRI, and whose products were published for international platforms like the Xbox.[4]
-In the internal Russian market, 1C is considered leader in business software form Small Medium Sizes Enterprises.[4]
+*1C Company* (in Russian, *Фирма 1С*) is an independent Russian software developer and publisher, with headquarters in Moscow.
+It is a leader of the business software market, with a share of 33%, competing with worldwide leader *SAP*.
+With the creation of *1C International*, it started to compete also in other markets worldwide, including the United States, Europe, Middle East and East Asia.
+It is also known outside Russia as a video game developer, whose products are published for international platforms like the *Xbox*.

-1C's comprehensive business software suite 1C:Предприятие (1C:Predpriyatiye, 1C:Enterprise[5]) has held an overwhelming market share for over a decade.
-1C is also a leader in localizing and publishing Russian-language versions of international software.
-For instance, more than half of popular Western video games are licensed and published by 1C.
+In the internal Russian market, *1C Company*'s leadership is clear in: (a) business software form Small Medium Sizes Enterprises, with its comprehensive suite *1C:Enterprise* (*1C:Предприятие*), and (b) localizing and publishing Russian-language versions of international software.
+For instance, more than half of popular Western video games are licensed and published by *1C Company*.

 The company has over 2000 employees.
-At present 8000 dealers from 600 cities cooperate with 1C.
-About 7500 teams constitute the 1C:Franchising partner network,which is a main channel of value-adding for 1C products.
-Service-partners provide regular information and technological support for 1C software customers.
-The network of authorized training centers is also operating
+At present 8000 dealers from 600 cities cooperate with *1C Company*.
+About 7500 teams constitute the *1C:Franchising* partner network, which is a main channel of value-adding for *1C Company*'s products.
+Service-partners provide regular information and technological support for 1C  Company's software customers.

-The data for this project are daily historical sales of 1C Company, one of the largest Russian software firms.
-The task is to predict total sales for every product and store in the next month.
+The data for this project are daily historical sales from a collection of *1C Company* stores.
+Some questions that could be addressed with these data are:

+* To predict total sales for every product and store in the next month.

 The list of shops and products slightly changes every month.
 So, creating a robust model that can handle such situations is part of the challenge.